uktrade/djangosaml2/docs/source/contents/faq.md

 Following that pattern then I should import the application with import saml but unfortunately that module name is already used in pysaml2.

+**saml2.response.UnsolicitedResponse: Unsolicited response**

+If you are experiencing issues with unsolicited requests this is due to the fact that cookies not being sent when using the HTTP-POST binding.
+You have to configure samesite djangosaml2 middleware (see setup documentation) and also consider upgrading to Django 3.1 or higher.
+If you can't do that, configure "allow_unsolicited" to True in pySAML2 configuration.